A Reference Document · The Language Firm

 COPPA

-Children's Online Privacy Protection Act, 15 U.S.C. §§ 6501–6506 (1998, as amended 2013); implementing regulations at 16 CFR Part 312 (the COPPA Rule), administered by the Federal Trade Commission.
+Children's Online Privacy Protection Act, 15 U.S.C. §§ 6501–6506 (enacted 1998); implementing regulations at 16 CFR Part 312 (the COPPA Rule), most recently amended effective June 23, 2025 (compliance date April 22, 2026), administered by the Federal Trade Commission.
 The federal statute governing online services directed to children under 13.
-The Policy Brief's federal recommendation 03 calls for COPPA modernization for AI conversational interfaces, since the 2013 amendments did not anticipate generative AI.

 PPRA